The Lionhead is recognized by the BRC (British Rabbit Council) and very recently by the ARBA (American Rabbit Breeders Association).

-As mentioned above, Lionheads have also been put to Dwarf Lops to create a Dwarf Lion Lops or mini lion lops.
+As mentioned above, Lionheads have also been mated with Dwarf Lops to create a Dwarf Lion Lops or mini lion lops.

-The mini lion lop is recognised by the BRC but not the ARBA as yet.
+The mini lion lop is recognized by the BRC but not the ARBA as yet.

-The ARBA recognise the Lionhead breed in the following varieties:
+The ARBA recognizes the Lionhead breed in the following varieties:

-The Lionhead rabbit is a cobby, well rounded breed - Ring size C
+The Lionhead rabbit is a cobby, well-rounded breed.

 Adult Weight: Ideal 2.5 lbs to 3.5lbs